Home | Contact Us | Site Map | Shopping Cart

 The removal of an individual elephant from familiar surroundings and companions is a highly traumatic experience which can cause physical and psychological problems and, occasionally, death.
 All proposed elephant moves should be carefully studied and alternative solutions explored before a final decision is made to relocate individual elephants.

 If a situation requires removal of an elephant to provide a better quality of life, careful planning and coordination of effort is essential.
 Trailer training before transport is critical for the safety of the elephant, and may take months to achieve.
-Our veterinarian must be given an opportunity to consult with the elephant’s veterinarians to assess their ability to travel and to develop a program of veterinary care.
-Once the elephant is moved to PAWS, extra keeping staff is on duty twenty-four hours a day to monitor acclimation to environment and socialization with the other elephants.
+Our veterinarian must be given an opportunity to consult an elephant’s veterinarian to assess its ability to travel and to develop a program of veterinary care.
+Once the elephant is moved to PAWS, extra keeping staff is on duty 24 hours a day to monitor acclimation to environment and socialization with the other elephants.
 Additional construction is often necessary to facilitate the process and should be completed before the elephant is moved.

 General care and feeding costs per elephant:

-• Care of an aged or unhealthy elephant can escalate to $100,000 annually
+• Care of an aged or unhealthy elephant can easily escalate to $100,000+ annually

-Our ARK 2000 facility has two elephant barns, one Asian, one African.
-The barns are 20,000 sq. ft. in size and each barn can house up to ten elephants.
-Barns are equipped with hydraulic gates, indoor pools, restraint devices for veterinary procedures, heated concrete floors, spacious sleeping stalls and pipe hallways for introduction and socialization of new elephants.
+Our ARK 2000 facility has five elephant barns — one Asian, one African and three for bull elephants.
+The Asian and African barns are each 20,000 sq. ft. in size.
+Barns are equipped with heaters, hydraulic gates, restraint devices for veterinary procedures, heated and padded concrete floors, dirt floors, spacious sleeping stalls and pipe hallways for introduction and socialization of new elephants; some barns have indoor therapy pools.
 The Asian elephant barn contains dirt sleeping stalls specially designed for older elephants with foot and joint problems.

-One hundred acres of natural habitat is currently fenced for elephants.
-The habitat contains large oak and other native trees, grass, rocks, native brush and two large lakes with hundreds of acres for future expansion.
+The Asian, African and bull elephant habitats contain hills, large oak and other native trees, grass, rocks, native brush as well as lakes, ponds and pools.
+We have hundreds of acres available for future expansion.

-Cost of construction for the two barns , fencing, lakes and infrastructure:
+Cost of construction for our first two barns , 100 acre fencing, lakes and infrastructure:

 * Barns